 IFOS, South Korea

-Dr. Shikani was invited to Seoul South Korea on June 1-5, 2013, by the International federation of Oto- Rhino-laryngological Societies, to be the Chair and Moderator of a seminar on "Topical Therapy for Chronic Rhinosinusitis" and also to be present their novel research paper on "In-Office Balloon Sinuplasty, the new Frontier for treatment of Nasal polyps" You can view these documents on the links below.
+Dr. Shikani was invited to Seoul, South Korea on June 1-5, 2013, by the International federation of Oto- Rhino-laryngological Societies, to be the Chair and Moderator of a seminar on "Topical Therapy for Chronic Rhinosinusitis" and also to be present their novel research paper on "In-Office Balloon Sinuplasty, the new Frontier for treatment of Nasal polyps".

-The Shikani Middle Meatal Antrostomy Stent: While a resident at The Johns Hopkins Hospital, Dr Shikani invented a new sinus stent (the Shikani Middle Meatal Antrostomy Stent*) that is used to prevent adhesions following endoscopic sinus surgery.
+The Shikani Middle Meatal Antrostomy Stent: While a resident at The Johns Hopkins Hospital, Dr. Shikani invented a new sinus stent (the Shikani Middle Meatal Antrostomy Stent*) that is used to prevent adhesions following endoscopic sinus surgery.
 Adhesions are the most common complication of sinus surgery that causes sinusitis to recur).
 Thousands of patients worldwide have benefited from the Shikani Middle Meatal Antrostomy Stent.

 *Shikani, A. : A New Middle meatal antrostomy Stent For Endoscopic Sinus Surgery.
 Laryngoscope.
 104: 638-641, 1994